olivierluethy/YouTube-Time-Manager/README.md

 ### Background Process

-The extension operates by injecting a content script into YouTube pages.
-This script manipulates the DOM to hide specific elements, including recommendations, external playlists, and the tab list.
-The extension's state (enabled/disabled) is saved in Chrome's sync storage, allowing it to persist across browser sessions and devices.
+The extension works by inserting a content script into YouTube pages.
+This script manipulates the DOM to hide certain elements, including recommendations, external playlists, and the tab list.
+The extension's state (enabled/disabled) is stored in Chrome's sync cache, allowing it to persist across browser sessions and devices.

 ### User Interface